cavo789/marknotes/src/docs/Introduction.md

 ### Display your content

-Of course, you can display your notes in HTML but not only : you can display them as slideshows.
+Of course, you can display your notes in HTML but not only: you can display them as slideshows.

 Below an example with a customized template (html and css).